rajathbrgowda/React-Applications/README.md

 # React-Applications
-All practice applications at one place
+All practice applications in one place

+### To start any application
+>npm install
+>npm start